-- Form and maintain positive relationships with other children and adults; - Understand the importance of positive and healthy relationships on their wellbeing; - Recognise what makes a good friendship and how to be a good friend in return; - Strategies to manage the ups and downs of friendships and relationships with others; - Show respect for others and recognise diversity within relationships, treating each other with kindness, consideration and understanding; - Develop positive character traits and personal attributes such as self-respect, kindness, honesty, integrity and resilience; - Positively engage in social action and contribute to the wellbeing of others; - Understand the importance of recognising and establishing their own personal boundaries and privacy; - Understand and respect differences and combat all forms of bullying and discrimination; - Recognise unhealthy relationships, inappropriate behaviour and bullying and to report concerns or abuse and are taught the appropriate way to do so (including signposting to trusted online support services such as Childline); - Ask a trusted adult rather than go online with regards to any concerns about relationship issues and avoid viewing any inappropriate material or entering into social media conversations that can could cause them harm.
+- Form and maintain positive relationships with other children and adults; - Understand the importance of positive and healthy relationships on their wellbeing; - Recognise what makes a good friendship and how to be a good friend in return; - Strategies to manage the ups and downs of friendships and relationships with others; - Show respect for others and recognise diversity within relationships, treating each other with kindness, consideration and understanding - Understand that families of many forms provide a nurturing environment for children. - Develop positive character traits and personal attributes such as self-respect, kindness, honesty, integrity and resilience; - Positively engage in social action and contribute to the wellbeing of others; - Understand the importance of recognising and establishing their own personal boundaries and privacy: - Understand and respect differences and combat all forms of bullying and discrimination; - Recognise unhealthy relationships, inappropriate behaviour and bullying and to report concerns or abuse and are taught the appropriate way to do so (including signposting to trusted online support services such as Childline); - Ask a trusted adult rather than go online with regards to any concerns about relationship issues and avoid viewing any inappropriate material or entering into social media conversations that could cause them harm.